Handicraft markets in Hong Kong: Venues

 Handicraft markets in Hong Kong are usually held on weekends and holidays.
 They can be held in various places such as universities (such as the Afternoon Market in City University), malls (such as the weekend creative market in the APM mall), and industrial buildings such as the Wonder Market in Kwun Tong sheung wang industrial building.

 To join a handicraft market, the host companies which provide the venue will call for applications a few months before the market starts.
 Each handicraft market will have a specific theme: for instance, markets for different seasons or markets for different age groups.
 The applicant needs to send the host some samples of their artistic works. with a brief introduction.
 After the selection, the host will invite those who display a suitable style related to their main theme and a need to attend the market, and the application will then succeed.

 Development and history

 With the growth of the handicraft market in Hong Kong, many artists, instead of just having an online shop, are choosing to set up a real shop and take part in handicraft markets.
 With the increased demand for markets, websites have been set up to assemble information about major events and markets.

 Online platforms

 Online platforms have become an important tool to promote the handicraft market in Hong Kong.
 The following are some examples of online platforms:

-Qraftie.com is an online marketplace to buy and sell handmade goods, artwork and design gifts created by independent creators.
-Qraftie runs with a mission to support independent creative entrepreneurs and to bring unique artistic work to the community.
-You can find a diverse range of unique lifestyle products as well as a wide selection of thoughtful gifts for many occasions on Qraftie.

-AHAHK, the Arts and Handicraftsman Association of Hong Kong, set up a Facebook page in April 2010 and officially registered with the government in August 2010.
-All its operations are supported by a group of volunteers.
-Its aim is to promote the development of DIY work through the handicraft market and attract more attention from the public.
-It regularly releases new entries for people to apply.
-Currently, it is the biggest association related to handicraft making in Hong Kong.
-Different news reports in the media have reported on this association.
-In 2011, the founder and chairman of AHAHK, Eva Long, gave a tutorial on “How to make a paper rabbit” in South China Morning Post.